heussd/strollingpilotstudy/README.md

 This repository contains the plain data of our real user evaluation we conduced with a research prototype for the Städel Museum.
 We hereby release the data in an open matter.

 The research prototype allows to discover content in two ways: Firstly, by direct, conventional search, secondly, by a new paradigm we called digital strolling.
-Subject of evaluation is to analyse the comparison of both discovery patterns.
+Subject of evaluation is to compare the performance of both discovery patterns.

 ## Preparations that happened before publication